spdk/spdk/scripts/perf/nvmf/README.md

 Boolean.
 If set to true - enable "dif_insert_or_strip" option for TCP transport layer.

+### adq_enable

+Configure and use ADQ on selected system.
+Only available when using Intel E810 NICs.
+Set to "true" to enable.

 ## Initiator

 Describes initiator arguments.
 There can be more than one initiator section in the configuration file.